Marcus Maye: Professional career

+Pre-draft

 Maye received an invitation to the NFL Combine, but opted to not perform drills and wait until his pro day.
 At Florida's Pro Day, he chose to perform all of the combine drills except the bench press and completed positional drills for team representatives and scouts.
 NFL draft experts and analysts projected him to be a second round draft pick.
 He was ranked as the fourth best free safety in the draft by NFLDraftScout.com, was ranked the seventh best safety by ESPN, and the eighth best safety by Sports Illustrated.

 New York Jets

-The New York Jets selected Maye in the second round (39th overall) of the 2017 NFL Draft.
+The New York Jets selected Maye in the second round (39th overall) of the 2017 NFL draft.
 He was the second safety selected by the Jets after they selected LSU's Jamal Adams sixth overall.

 2017

-On May 23, 2017, the New York Jets signed Maye to a four-year, $6.55 million contract with $3.66 million guaranteed and a signing bonus of $2.90 million.
+On May 23, 2017, the Jets signed Maye to a four-year, $6.55 million contract with $3.66 million guaranteed and a signing bonus of $2.90 million.

 He entered training camp competing against Jamal Adams and Calvin Pryor to be one of the starting safeties.
 Head coach Todd Bowles named Maye the starting free safety to begin the regular season, alongside strong safety Jamal Adams.